-The EKR-DT process is flexible, reliable, highly cost effective and practical to deploy.
+The EKS-DT process is flexible, reliable, highly cost effective and practical to deploy.

 Some of the uses in the oil sands include: